Krusha10/Pong/README.md

 - Bounce the ball when it hits the paddles
 - Have the user be able to use keys to control paddle movement
 - Keep track of the score (Have a score board)
+- Make the game best of 5 score
+- Color the paddles and balls
+- Use colored background
+- Have an instruction page